 “Beijing has made it categorical in the foreword part of the document that the private sector forms the foundation of the Chinese economy and that the swelling ranks of business owners, proprietors and stakeholders are friends of the party that must be united and counted upon,” said Zhao.

 “What does United Front mean?
 First and foremost, it means uniting different sectors to form synergy, thus the new drive is to rally the numerous private businesses behind the party’s policy initiatives and increase their input in policymaking to make a common cause, irrespective of their ownership structure.

 “The new drive to enhance relationships is also aimed at spurring the development of the private sector as a whole and align private businesses with the party’s goals.

 “Under this rubric, Beijing will further level the playing field and grant equal access to all market players.
 The private sector is part of the family and will be protected against foreign sanctions, as long as people in the sector stay loyal to the party as required by the document.”

 It is also hoped that with more party and state involvement in and oversight of the operation of private entities, financial fraud and shenanigans and substandard bookkeeping, major problems plaguing private SMEs and listed companies, may also be addressed.

-More than 90% of private enterprises had established party branches or cells by the end of 2018, official figures from the Party’s United Front Work Department showed.
+More than 90% of private enterprises already had established party branches or cells by the end of 2018, official figures from the party’s United Front Work Department showed.

 Data from China’s National Statistics Bureau show the private sector accounted for half of China’s fiscal revenue, 60% of GDP and 80% of new jobs created in 2019.